TERTTU UIBOPUU: E.S.E. (EAST SOUTH EAST)

 OCT 12, 2018–JAN 27, 2019

 Dwellings features paintings, photography, sculptures and installations by Jacqueline Moses, Juan Fernandez, Joe Cassan, and Shana McCaw and Brent Budsberg.
 Each creates artwork using houses and other architectural forms as subjects that challenge our notions of social, political and environmental issues.
 Emotionally inspired and intellectually structured, Moses’s vibrant paintings are strongly influenced by globalization, turmoil and hope.
 Stripping down photographs to bare bones, Fernandez’s work references perceptions of form, structure and order in common materials and subject matter.
 Cassan’s small-scale sculptures of mundane interiors draw on the isolated, often emotional, relationship between omission and recognition.
 McCaw and Budsberg’s sculptures and installations explore history and acenstry through scaled-down architectural forms in various stages of construction, destruction or reconfiguration.

-The Rockford Midwestern Biennial is organized by Rockford Art Museum, juried by Aron Packer, and curated by RAM Curator Carrie Johnson.
-This exhibition and related educational programming are partially supported by a grant from the Illinois Arts Council Agency and by the Armer Ahlstrand Charitable Foundation.
-RAM education programs are supported in part by Women’s Art Board of Rockford Art Museum.
+Dwellings is organized by Rockford Art Museum Curator Carrie Johnson.
+This exhibition and its related educational programming are partially supported by a grant from the Illinois Arts Council Agency and by the Armer Ahlstrand Charitable Foundation.